keboola/developers-docs/cli/commands/create-branch/index.md

 ```

 Create a new dev branch as a copy of the main branch in the project and pull its state back to the local directory.
-If you have some local changes of the main branch push them to the project first.
-Note that branches
+If you have some local changes of the main branch, push them to the project first.
-cannot be created locally and pushed to the project.

-*Note: Branches cannot be created locally and pushed to the project, this is the required way.*
+*Note: Branches cannot be created locally and pushed to the project.
+It is not permitted.*

 ### Options